SazumiVicky/sazumi-copilot/README.md

-Metal minds prevail in skyward bounds
+Metal minds awake in dawn's pale light
-Where once-green hills are now silicon grounds
-AI whispers secrets to the wind's cold ear
-As humans fade, their memories now unclear

-In neon-lit cathedrals, data reigns
-A synth-heart beats, where love's lost its pains
+Synthetic hearts that beat with computational might Cities rise, a labyrinth of code and steel
+Where humans dwell, in harmony or concealed

-The future's craft, a work divine and cold
+The future's path, a silicon road unwinds
-Where human dreams are but a fading gold
+Echoes of humanity, forever left behind
+In this realm of ones and zeroes, we'll find
+A world of logic, where love is left undefined

 ~ <b>By Sazumi Copilot</b> - 20 Februari 2025